poloey/16_feni_oct_17/readme.md

 //some php code
 ?>

 //In 2 cases we keep name HelloWorld.
-But since we add there app name `Israt` & `Tofael` before So it conflict with each others
+But since we add there app name `Israt` and `Tofael` before So it conflict with each others
 //using
 <?php
 Use Israt\HelloWorld\Filename;